 (1) As used in 4 CSR 24020.093 and 4 CSR 24020.094, the following terms mean:

 Annual demand savings target means the annual demand savings level approved by the commission at the time of each demandside program’s approval in accordance with 4 CSR 24020.094(3)(A).
-Annual demandside savings targets are the baseline for determining the utility’s demandside programs’ annual demand savings performance levels in the methodology for the utility incentive component of a demandside programs investment mechanism (DSIM);
+Annual demand-side savings targets are the baseline for determining the utility’s demandside programs’ annual demand savings performance levels in the methodology for the utility incentive component of a demandside programs investment mechanism (DSIM);

 Annual energy savings target means the annual energy savings level approved by the commission at the time of each demandside program’s approval in accordance with 4 CSR 24020.094(3)(A).
 Annual energy savings targets are the baseline for determining the utility’s demandside programs’ annual energy savings performance levels in the methodology for the utility incentive component of a DSIM;